 Another reason that the gender pay gap persists is because women more commonly leave their jobs or take a break from their career advancement.
-This could be to have children or to pursue a different career path all together.
+This could be to have children or to pursue a different career path altogether.

 For example, only 30 percent of women who receive bachelor’s degrees in engineering are still working in the field 20 years later.
 And, 56 percent of women in the technology field reportedly left their jobs after 10 to 20 years in the careers.
 In the high-tech industry, the quit rate for men is 17 percent and for women it’s 41 percent.